Pijush Bandyopadhyay: Career

 Bandyopadhyay started his acting career through the theatre troupe "Bahubachan".
 Later, he worked with "Natyachakra".
 In 1973, he, along with Nasiruddin Yousuff and Selim Al Deen, founded the troupe "Dhaka Theatre".

 Bandyopadhyay also directed stage plays including "Meenkanya", "Ekatturer Khudiram" and "Ekatturer Galpo".
 He acted in films Agami, "Ekatturer Jishu" and others.
 He played the main character in 'Agami', which was the first parallel movie in Bangladesh, as well as in the first TV serial of Bangladesh titled 'Shokal Shondha'.
 Some of his most memorable films are 'Bengali Beauty', 'Mrittika Maya', 'Guerilla' and 'Kittonkhola'.
 He also directed many stage plays including 'Meenkanya', 'Ekatturer Khudiram' and 'Ekatturer Galpo'.
 In 2007, he published a recitation album titled "Tui Razakar".

 Bandyopadhyay was a freedom-fighter at the Bangladesh Liberation War in 1971.

-Personal life
+Personal life and education

 Bandyopadhyay is married to actress Jayosree Kar Jaya.
 He admires the ideologies of Rabindranath Tagore.
-He completed his bachelor degree from Government Rajendra College, Faridpur and did masters from Mass Communication and Journalism Department, University of Dhaka.
+He completed his bachelor's degree from Government Rajendra College, Faridpur and did masters from Mass Communication and Journalism Department, University of Dhaka.